Quicklinks

 CO-OP Shared Branches

-If you want in-person services but find visiting a Civic branch inconvenient, check out the nearest CO-OP Shared Branch.
-More than 100 CO-OP branches are open to serve Civic members in NC — and nearly 5,500 branches nationwide.
+More than 100 CO-OP branches are open to Civic members for in-person services in NC — and nearly 5,500 branches nationwide.

 - Identify yourself as a member of Civic Federal Credit Union